-The Company is a mineral exploration company engaged in the acquisition, exploration and evaluation of resource properties with a focus on gold properties located in the Provinces of Newfoundland and Labrador and Ontario, Canada.
+The Company is a mineral exploration company engaged in the acquisition, exploration and evaluation of resource properties with a focus on gold properties located in Newfoundland and Labrador, Canada.
 The Company's principal objective is to explore and develop the Queensway Project, which is located near Gander, Newfoundland and to identify other properties worthy of investment and exploration.
 For the purpose of NI 43-101, the Queensway Project is the Company's only material property.

-The Queensway Project is comprised of 94 mineral licenses, including 6,649 claims comprising 166,225ha of land located near Gander, Newfoundland.
+The Queensway Project is comprised of 95 mineral licenses, including 6,653 claims comprising 166,325 ha of land located near Gander, Newfoundland.
 The Queensway Project is accessible by main access roads including the Trans-Canada Highway ("TCH") that passes through the northern portion of the project and has high voltage electric transmission lines running through the project area.
+The Queensway Project is divided into two blocks, Queensway North ("QWN") which is designated to the claim group north of Gander Lake and Queensway South ("QWS") which is the property portion located south of Gander Lake.